dczia/defcon-ble-scanner/README.md

 ## Understanding output
 (Please take a quick look at screenshot below then continue reading).

 This application will show all nearby devices broadcasting over Bluetooth Low Energy (BLE or BTLE).
 The [Appearance ID](https://www.bluetooth.com/specifications/gatt/viewer?attributeXmlFile=org.bluetooth.characteristic.gap.appearance.xml) of `0xDC19` was used by Defcon 25 attendees that wanted their devices to be found; this application only accepts broadcasts with the `0xDC19` Appearance ID.

 #### Screen output
 The output shown on your screen has two sections separated by [BLE Manufacturer Name](https://www.bluetooth.com/specifications/gatt/viewer?attributeXmlFile=org.bluetooth.characteristic.manufacturer_name_string.xml).
 The green section shows members of your group (this is configured in the `US` variable of `scan.py`).
 The default value is `0x5050` which is manufacturer name for DC Zia at Defcon.
 The blue/cyan section is for all other manufacturer names at Defcon 25 and also shows the manufacturer name (e.g. `0x9e04`)

 #### Logging output
-Each data capture from the pollling sequences will be logged out.
+Each data capture from the polling sequences will be logged out.
 The output has a format like:

 ~~~
 2017-07-29 11:58:09.921733